RenuzitV/COSC2767_Assignment3_FinalAssignment/README.md

 MariaDB > exit
 ```
-Note: Notice the "localhost" and change it accordingly if the database is not in the same server with Apache!
-For a simple setup for one server hosting both web server and database, then leave it be.
+Note: Notice the "localhost" and change it accordingly!

 ## ⚙️ 3.
 Install PHP and php-mysql module